-THE INCLUSION OF TOKYU FUDOSAN HOLDINGS CORPORATION IN ANY MSCI INDEX, AND THE USE OF MSCI LOGOS, TRADEMARKS, SERVICE MARKS OR INDEX NAMES HEREIN, DO NOT CONSTITUTE A SPONSORSHIP, ENDORSEMENT OR PROMOTION OF TOKYU FUDOSAN HOLDINGS CORPORATION BY MSCI OR ANY OF ITS AFFILIATES.
+THE INCLUSION OF TOKYU FUDOSAN HOLDINGS CORPORATION IN ANY MSCI INDEX, AND THE USE OF MSCI LOGOS, TRADEMARKS, SERVICE MARKS OR INDEX

+NAMES HEREIN, DO NOT CONSTITUTE A SPONSORSHIP, ENDORSEMENT OR PROMOTION OF TOKYU FUDOSAN HOLDINGS CORPORATION BY MSCI OR ANY OF ITS

+AFFILIATES.
 THE MSCI INDEXES ARE THE EXCLUSIVE PROPERTY OF MSCI.
-MSCI AND THE MSCI INDEX NAMES AND LOGOS ARE TRADEMARKS OR SERVICE MARKS OF MSCI OR ITS AFFILIATES.
+MSCI AND THE MSCI INDEX NAMES AND LOGOS ARE TRADEMARKS OR SERVICE MARKS

+OF MSCI OR ITS AFFILIATES.

 - Message from the President

-- Create Value for Customers

 - EnvironmentalConservation Initiatives

 - Contributions to Local Communities

-- Employment and Labor Practice Initiatives
+- Management Structure

 - > Elected for SRI Indices

 - CSR Reports / Integrated Reports